richapurba/richapurba/README.md

 ### Hello, there. 👋 Nice to have you here.<br/>
-I am a sister, university student, and now actively looking for new opportunity as a Software Front End Engineer.
-I graduated from high school in 2017, and I've spent the last year as a Business Consultant.<br/>
+I am a sister, university student ambassador, and now actively looking for new opportunity as a Software Front End Engineer.
+I graduated from high school in 2017, and I've spent the last year as a business consultant.<br/>

 📚 I'm currently working towards my BS in Computer Science degree from University of the People<br/>
 💎 I always want to learn something new. 🔬 In fact, I'm a crazy person who always curios about science<br/>